packetcoders/ws-netbox-nornir-graphql/exercises/wb_002_nornir.md

     template="vlan.j2",
     name="Render VLAN Template",
     vlans=vlans)

 print_result(result)
 ```

+4. You will now see the output from Nornir of the rendered output.

+The next step in this process is to write the rendered output to a file.

 ## Exercise 7 – Tasks: Write to File with Nornir
-Lets now use Nornir to write the rendered template to a file.
+Lets now use Nornir to write output to a file.

 1. Run `task lab`, to start the ipython shell.
 ```bash